 BazilleCM is magware and is only available from the CD/DVD included with every issue of Computer Music.

 Q: Where can I download BeatZille?

 BeatZille is magware and is only available from the CD/DVD included with every issue of Beat.

 Q: Where can I download Zoyd?

 Rumblence: Zoyd is one of our retired products and no longer supported.
-However, you can still find the installers and more info on the retired products page.
+However, you can still find the installer (32-bit Mac AU only) and more info on the retired products page.

 Q: Where can I download LtmLabs?

 LtmLabs is one of our retired products and is no longer supported.
 LtmLabs is only available by ordering old issues of the German magazine Sound & Recording.